BobBuildTool/bob/doc/installation.rst

    $ cat /proc/sys/kernel/unprivileged_userns_clone
    1

 yields "1".
-If the file exists and the setting is 0 you will get an "operation not permitted" error when building.
+If the file exists and the setting is 0, you will get an "operation not permitted" error when building.
 Add the line ::

    kernel.unprivileged_userns_clone = 1

 to your ``/etc/sysctl.conf`` (or wherever your distro stores that).

+If you are using Docker, you must relax the security settings as they block nested containers by default.
+Adding ``--security-opt seccomp=unconfined --security-opt apparmor=unconfined`` to the ``docker run`` command should provide enough privileges inside the container to use Bob's sandbox capabilities.

 .. _installation-windows: